Zabanaa/jabbbar/README.md

 _Note: jabbbar is only compatible with python 3.3 and up_

-You can easily install Jabbbar through pip by like so
+To start using Jabbbar in your project, simply run
 ```bash
 pip install jabbbar
 ```

-Depending on your setup and virtualenv settings you may need sudo privileges
+Depending on your setup and virtualenv settings you may need sudo privileges.

 ## Usage